veyselaksin/strigo/docs/index.md

 ## Installation

-To add Strigo to your project, run the following command:
+To add StriGo to your project, run:

 ```bash
 go get github.com/veyselaksin/strigo